inkandswitch/backchannel/docs/protocol.md

 In this phase, we use the *key* as an identifier for a particular document.
 We use a hash of the *key* to find other devices with copies of the document.
 We use the hash so that network eavesdroppers or the signaling server cannot learn the *key*.

-1. Compute a hash of the *key (e.g., *[https://github.com/BLAKE3-team/BLAKE3](https://github.com/BLAKE3-team/BLAKE3))
+1. Compute a hash of the *key (e.g., *[https://github.com/BLAKE3-team/BLAKE3](https://github.com/BLAKE3-team/BLAKE3) or SHA256)
 2. Announce this hash to the server.
 3. Connect peers interested in the same hash over the server.
-4. Encrypt contents using the NOISE protocol.
+4. End-to-end encrypt contents using WebCrypto AES-GCM.

-At this point, we have strong proof that the connected device possesses a copy of the same derived secret key established in VERIFY phase.
+At this point, we have strong proof that the connected device possesses a copy of the same derived secret key established in VERIFY phase and can start sending any necessary application-specific data.

 **Phase SYNC.
 Sharing data over an encrypted connection.**

 At this stage, devices can start sending data to each other.
 We recommend application developers upgrade to another protocol that satisfies any specific needs.

-For the backchannel prototype, we may want to upgrade to the Automerge protocol at this phase.
+In backchannel, we upgrade to the Automerge protocol at this phase.

 ## Architecture

-There is a Signaling Server which routes packets between peers who have connected to the same *slot.* This server is a [magic-wormhole server](https://github.com/magic-wormhole/magic-wormhole).
-The server should be configured in `journaled` mode which allows for asyncronous data storage.

-Each client connects to the magic wormhole server over a Web Socket connection.
-Data is stored in the fileSystem API on Chrome, and IndexedDb otherwise.
+There is a Signaling Server which routes packets between peers who have connected to the same *slot.* This server is a [local-first/relay server](https://github.com/local-first/relay).
+Each client connects to the relay server over a Web Socket connection.
+Data is stored in IndexedDb.

 ## Using WebRTC (optional)

-To achieve peer-to-peer connections in the browser, clients can use WebRTC to perform offers and answers.
+To achieve peer-to-peer connections in the browser, implementers could use WebRTC to perform offers and answers.
 The benefits of WebRTC are that (1) it works on all platforms, (2) there are robust and well-tested libraries, (3) it performs NAT traversal which  improves speed for sharing large files, and (4) it automatically performs DTLS encryption which prevents eavesdropping, tampering, or message forgery.
 One of the key security problems with WebRTC is that the signaling server needs to be trusted with the connection metadata, including IP addresses.
 To remove the signaling server from the trust model, we can use the *key* to establish the authenticity of the WebRTC metadata.